-The Academic Project Qualification is a project-based GCSE.
+The Academic Project Qualification is a project-based GCSE only taught at Key Stage 4.
 St Marylebone offers the Level 1 Foundation Project Qualification & Level 2 Higher Project Qualification.
 The AQA Project Qualification provides a unique opportunity for students to excel at a project-based GCSE level qualification, alongside their exam based GCSE subjects.

 This qualification allows students to go through an extended research and development process of a complex question or theme.
 Students can achieve A*-C grades through completion of a project, such as producing an artefact or completing a piece of extended writing.
 Students are required to identify their ow area of interest and project focus.
 This gives students a sense of ownership and independence.
 The process will also extend students’ skills in writing and research, acquiring knowledge and transferable skills that are invaluable for further study and the workplace.